jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ###### H6
 ```

-All headings in this article are between H1 and H3 size and the topics these are used for may be observed in the Table of Contents on the right hand side.
+All headings in this article are between H1 and H4 size and the topics these are used for may be observed in the Table of Contents on the right hand side of this page.

 ## Emphasis

-Emphasis is important to assist readers to garner important points in text.
+Emphasis is an important asset to assist readers pinpoint important points in text.
 Basic Markdown allows for the use of italic, bold, italic and bold, or strikethrough.

 ### Italic

-Italics are usually used for titles and names in writing such as books, movies, vehicles or if the word may be in an alternate language or a new word or concept.
+Italics are usually used for titles and names in writing such as books, movies, vessels, if the word is in an alternate language or if it is a new word or concept.
 For use of *italics* in markdown:

 ```
 *Italic text*